What is Student Voice?

 Case Studies and Examples of Best Practices

 • Example 1: Project-Based Learning at Worcester Polytechnic Institute: Worcester Polytechnic Institute (WPI) has a long-standing tradition of project-based learning, where students collaborate on real-world problems with industry partners.
-This approach has increased student motivation and improved learning outcomes by making education more relevant and hands-on.
+This approach shows how hands-on, relevant work can increase motivation and make learning feel more meaningful, a pattern echoed in the benefits students report from problem-based learning.

 • Example 2: Peer-Assisted Study Sessions at the University of Queensland: The University of Queensland offers Peer-Assisted Study Sessions (PASS) where senior students facilitate study groups for first-year students.
-These sessions provide a supportive environment for new students to engage with course material, ask questions, and develop effective study habits.
+These sessions provide a supportive environment for new students to engage with course material, ask questions earlier, and develop effective study habits, which fits broader evidence on welcome week activities that strengthen peer belonging.

 • Example 3: Flipped Classroom Model at Stanford University: Stanford University has adopted the flipped classroom model in several courses, where students watch lecture videos as homework and use class time for interactive activities and discussions.
-This model promotes active learning and allows students to engage more deeply with the material.
+This model promotes active learning and gives students more time to work with the material in class, a pattern echoed in student feedback on flipped teaching.

 Overcoming Barriers to Engagement